-for mobile apps development.
-The software products are varied, but
+possibilities for mobile development.
+The software products are

-relate mostly to distributed systems/computing and a focus on AI
+varied, but relate to distributed systems and computing, with a focus on AI

 algorithms.
+Text processing and search is the other central theme.
 The products now offer complete solutions, where any demo versions are

 fully functional.
 The professional version provides token add-ons.
 The licas system server